katenjoki/analytics_eng_project/README.md

 2. Data Loading: Extracted data will be loaded into BigQuery, leveraging GCP's Cloud Storage.

-3. Data Transformation: DBT will be used to transform and model the loaded data by defining SQL-based transformations, aggregations, and other data manipulations.
+3. Data Transformation: DBT will be used to transform and model the loaded data by defining SQL-based transformations, aggregations, and other manipulations to the data stored in our BigQuery warehouse.

 To do this project, you have to setup your google cloud account.
 You can find steps and reference videos on how to do this in the [Terraform READme](GCP_Terraform/terraform/READme.md).